paradingwolves/react-firebase-social-media-app/readme.txt

   * handles the creation of posts
 - logged in users can now add a post to the Firebase db with the form on the dashboard
   * a toast message will alert the user if the post was successful

+-------------------- Date: July 3, 2023 --------------------

+- create PostLists component
+- create post component

+-------------------- Date: July 5, 2023 --------------------

+Posts are now being retrieved from the Firestore DB.
+Post component uses Header component.
+The header component contains the profile picture and username of the poster, as well as a timestamp for when the post was created.

+- complete PostList & Post components
+- create Header component for Post
+  * Post is the structure of a single post which is fed by the Firestore db called 'posts'
+  * Header is the header for each post
+  * PostList maps thru Post objects

+- create file users.js in /hooks directory
+  * this file has all of the user related hooks
+    1. useUser:
+    2.